 Later is a tool developed for Instagram users to schedule posts and collect data about their account.
-They also help manage a Twitter feed.
+It will also help you manage your Facebook, Twitter, and Pinterest account.
 Later offer a free version so it’s easy to test out and see if it suits your needs.
 However, many of their most useful features are for paid-only accounts.

 Content will not post automatically, instead you’ll receive a reminder at the scheduled time and it will open in Instagram ready to post.

 Preview App (free or paid upgrade)

 This is a mobile-only app.
 There is a free version with in-app purchases for upgrades.
 Preview allows you to preload images for your Instagram feed and preview how they'll look in your feed, similar to Later, without the desktop version.

 Although Preview is only available for use with Instagram and only on mobile, it offers editing and filters that Later does not.
 This could be a better option for those wanting a free, all-in one tool for edits and uploads.